tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Use InitData.MaxNPCs instead of Main.maxNPCs?
 Or not?
 When to use one or the other?
 - NPCLoader.BuffTownNPC will need to be reworked to facilitate new functionality.
 "Defeating a boss now also gives each villager a 1.5% attack speed bonus." is a new vanilla effect.
 Similarly the Advanced Combat Techniques increases health by 250.
 Dryad immortal on infectedSeed.
 - Check for any remaining TML added ID sets that aren't in TML.cs files.
-- BelongsToInvasionPirate now has 492, 252, 662
+- BelongsToInvasionPirate now has 492, 252, 662 (492 present in NPC, but not in Main.UpdateAudio_DecideOnNewMusic.
+Is this an oversight or intentional?)
 - VelongsToInvasionMartianMadness now has 394, 520
 - BuffLoader.ReApply (NPC) logic seems changed, likely to fix desync issues.
 The server sync for MessageID.NPCBuffs when !quiet now happens after the reapply logic.
 Modded ReApply will need doc updates or maybe new parameters to properly adjust to these changes.
 Maybe a ref time parameter instead?
 - NPC.TryAddingRepeatedBuff added.
 Might be useful to document and make public.